andrewgurung/spring-fundamentals/README.md

 ### Benefits
 - Let us focus on business logic to solve complex problems
 - Solves these problems: Testability, Maintainability, Complexity, Scalability

+### Business Problem + Solution
+Problem:
+- It takes a huge line of code to achieve a simple JDBC query
+ - Connection, PreparedStatement, Resultset, try/catch, close connection etc
+ - The actual business in this example is to retrieve records from Car table where ID matches

+Solution:
+-
 -----------

 ## Architecture and Project Setup